kororo/excelcy/README.rst

 - [ ] More features and enhancements listed `here <https://github.com/kororo/excelcy/labels/enhancement>`__

+    - [ ] [`link <https://github.com/kororo/excelcy/issues/3>`__] Add CLI support
+    - [ ] [`link <https://github.com/kororo/excelcy/issues/4>`__] Add export outputs such as identified Entities, Tags
     - [ ] Add special case for tokenisation described `here <https://spacy.io/usage/linguistic-features#special-cases>`__
     - [ ] Add custom tags.
-    - [ ] Add report outputs such as identified entity, tag
     - [ ] Add classifier text training described `here <https://spacy.io/usage/training#textcat>`__
     - [ ] Add exception subtext when there is multiple occurrence in text.
 (Google Pay is awesome Google product)
     - [ ] Add tag annotation in sheet: train
     - [ ] Add ref in data storage
+    - [ ] Improve speed and performance
     - [X] Add list of patterns easily (such as kitten breed.
     - [X] Add more data structure check in Excel and more warning messages
     - [X] Add plugin, otherwise just extends for now.
     - [X] [`link <https://github.com/kororo/excelcy/issues/2>`__] Improve experience
     - [X] [`link <https://github.com/kororo/excelcy/issues/1>`__] Add more file format such as YML, JSON.
 Make standardise and well documented on data structure.
     - [X] Add support to accept sentences to Excel
-    - [ ] Improve speed and performance

 - [X] Submit to Prodigy Universe

 FAQ
 ---

-**Q) What is that idx columns in the Excel sheet?**
+**What is that idx columns in the Excel sheet?**

-A) The idea is to give reference between two things.
+The idea is to give reference between two things.
 Imagine in sheet "train", like to know where the sentence generated from in sheet "source".

-**Q) Can ExcelCy import/export to X, Y, Z data format?**
+**Can ExcelCy import/export to X, Y, Z data format?**

-A) ExcelCy has strong and well-defined data storage, thanks to `attrs <https://github.com/python-attrs/attrs>`__.
+ExcelCy has strong and well-defined data storage, thanks to `attrs <https://github.com/python-attrs/attrs>`__.
+It is possible to import/export data in any format.

+**ExcelCy accepts suggestions/ideas?**

+Yes!
+Please submit them into new issue with label "enhancement".

 Acknowledgement
 ---------------